 If you have an unnecessary account on your computer, you can delete or disable it.
-If you delete it - then all data from it will be lost and it can not be restored.
+Also If you delete it - then all data from it will be lost and it can not be restored.
 If you disable an account, you can enable it in the future without losing any data.
 A disabled account disappears from the login screen and from switching to the Start menu.
-In today's article we will look how to disable an account in Windows 10.
+In today's article we will look at various ways to disable (enable) an account in Windows 10.
 To disable user accounts, the user under which you are logged in must have administrator rights.

 Also consider using Action1 to disable the local account if: